 Some council members said the town should consider a buyback program like Portola Valley instituted when it banned the devices.

 In terms of enforcement, Council member Stacy Miles Holland said it would be smart to start with a warning, then fine based on how many complaints the resident receives.

 Educational talk on electric landscaping equipment

 The American Green Zone Alliance will host a free electric and battery landscaping equipment training and introduction on Wednesday, March 29, from 1 p.m. to 5 p.m. in Atherton Town Hall, 80 Fair Oaks Lane in Atherton.

 Attendees can try out the devices and there will be a classroom portion to learn how to save 70% off new equipment with limited-time funding from the state.
 Spanish-speaking trainers will be present.

 There will be a light lunch and refreshments at 12:30 p.m.
 The event will also be held on Zoom.

-Register here or email [email protected] for more information.
+Register at agza.net/atherton-workshop or email email@example.com for more information.

 This story contains 938 words.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.